Bone Marrow Biopsy

 Why might I need a bone marrow biopsy?

-A bone marrow biopsy is usually done if your healthcare provider thinks that you have
+A bone marrow biopsy is often done if your healthcare provider thinks that you have

 a problem making blood cells.
-A specialist called a pathologist examines blood and
+A specialist called a pathologist looks at blood and

 bone marrow samples in a lab.
-The pathologist can check your bone marrow for any of
+The pathologist can check your bone marrow for:

-There may be other reasons for your healthcare provider to recommend a bone marrow
+There may be other reasons for your healthcare provider to advise a bone marrow biopsy.

 What are the risks of a bone marrow biopsy?

 As with any procedure, problems can occur.
-Some possible complications may include:
+Some possible risks may include: